 At Unionville High School, we have high expectations for behavior.
 Rules and explanations for disciplinary offenses and responses are contained in Board Policy 218 Student Discipline.
-Board Policy 218 can we found on the Unionville Chadds-Ford School District website under "Board" or at the following link http://www.boarddocs.com/pa/uncf/Board.nsf/goto?open&id=AU2TCT71C4DC.
+Board Policy 218 can be found on the Unionville Chadds-Ford School District website under "Board" or at the following link Board Policy 218.